Which painkillers help in osteoarthritis of the knee?

 How common are side effects and complications?

 More serious complications like gastritis ( of the stomach lining), ulcers, or bleeding in the stomach or bowel (gastrointestinal bleeding) are less common.
-The risk of these kinds of complications is greater when they are taken at a higher dose or for a longer time.
+The risk is greater when the painkillers are taken at a higher dose or for a longer time.
 It also depends on the exact medicine you are using.

 Can you become dependent on NSAIDs and coxibs?

-Some people worry too much about the possible risks associated with painkillers.
+Some people worry a lot about the possible risks associated with painkillers.
 A few worry about becoming dependent on them.
 But NSAIDs and coxibs don't lead to physical dependence.

 Other people worry that taking painkillers might prevent them from feeling warning signs sent by their bodies.
 There’s no medical reason to worry, though: Chronic pain tells you much less about the condition of your joints than you might think.